Breuer-Major Theorems for Hilbert Space-Valued Random Variables: Abstract

 \section{Abstract}

-Let $\{X_k\}_{k \in \ZZ}$ be a stationary Gaussian process with values in a separable Hilbert space $\clh_1$, and let $G:\clh_1 \to \clh_2$ be an operator acting on $X_k$.
-Under suitable conditions on the operator $G$ and the temporal and cross-sectional correlations of $\{X_k\}_{k \in \ZZ}$, we derive a central limit theorem (CLT) for the normalized partial sums of $\{G[X_k]\}_{k \in \ZZ}$.
-To prove a CLT for the Hilbert space-valued process $\{G[X_k]\}_{k \in \ZZ}$, we employ techniques from the recently developed infinite dimensional Malliavin-Stein framework.
-In addition, we provide quantitative and continuous time versions of the derived CLT.
-In a series of examples, we recover and strengthen limit theorems for a wide array of statistics relevant in functional data analysis, and present a novel limit theorem in the framework of neural operators as an application of our result.
+Let $\{X_k\}_{k\in\mathbb Z}$ be a stationary Gaussian process with values in a separable Hilbert space $\mathcal H_1$, and let $G:\mathcal H_1\to\mathcal H_2$ be a measurable map into another separable Hilbert space $\mathcal H_2$.
+We derive a central limit theorem for the centered normalized partial sums of the Hilbert space-valued subordinated process $\{G[X_k]\}_{k\in\mathbb Z}$.
+Our result holds under either of two sets of sufficient conditions, formulated in terms of the transformation $G$ and the temporal and cross-sectional dependence structure of $\{X_k\}_{k\in\mathbb Z}$.
+These conditions coincide in finite dimensions but lead to genuinely different phenomena in the infinite-dimensional setting.
+The proof relies on the recently developed Fourth Moment Theorem on Hilbert spaces, leveraging tools from the infinite-dimensional Malliavin--Stein framework.
+We also provide continuous-time and quantitative versions of the central limit theorem.
+In a series of examples, we recover and strengthen limit theorems for a wide array of statistics relevant in functional data analysis, and present, as an application of our result, a novel limit theorem in the framework of neural operators.